appier/mopub-android-mediation/README.md

 ## Banner Ads Integration

-To render appier's banner ads via MoPub mediaiton, you need to specify the width and height of ad unit to load ads with suitable sizes.
+To render appier's banner ads via MoPub mediation, you need to specify the width and height of ad unit to load ads with suitable sizes.
 You can either pass through `localExtras` or `serverExtras`.

 ``` java
 import com.appier.ads.common.AppierDataKeys;